Mushymato/LivestockBazaar/author-guide.md

 - `closeTime`: `2200` time code format for shop close time, or -1 to skip
 - `ownerRect`: 4 consecutive number arguments for `X`, `Y`, `Width`, `Height` of a rectangle.
 If defined, there must be a `mushymato.LivestockBazaar/Shops` entry for `shopName`, and that NPC must be within this rectangle in order to open the shop.
 Must specify all 4 arguments, or none of them.

-With this mod installed and enabled, the vanilla TileAction `"AnimalShop"` is replaced with an action equivalent to:
+The vanilla TileAction `"AnimalShop"` at Marnie's is equivalent to:
 ```
 mushymato.LivestockBazaar_Shop Marnie down -1 -1 12 14 2 1
 ```
-The main difference is that this map action does not respect Marnie's island schedule.
-If the player has not have read the book, they will not be able to buy anything while she is on Ginger Island.
+But for compatibility reasons, Marnie shop override is implemented as a Harmony prefix rather than change of tile action.

 When the shop has a `mushymato.LivestockBazaar/Shops` entry with `ShopwShopDialog` set to true and valid `ShopId` set, this tile action will open dialogue box that allows you to choose between the item shop or the livestock bazaar shop.
 A similar pair of options named `ShowPetShopDialog` and `PetShopId` exist for pet shops.